drscotthawley/NASH_time_align/README.md

 ## Summary
 Training a network to learn time alignment, e.g. drum performance editing, as an audio effect.
 In the music production industry, this is "grunt work" that typically done "by hand": algorithms such as Beat Detective provide a good first approximation, but invariably need to be corrected by humans.

-It's been shown (by me, in talks to the AES but not published) that neural networks can learn to do time alignment of audio signals -- i.e. resynthesizing a sequence of randomly-spaced audio samples such that they occur at a regular spacing or "grid."
+It's been shown (by me, in talks to the AES [such as this one](https://hedges.belmont.edu/AES_ML_2020/), but not published) that neural networks can learn to do time alignment of audio signals -- i.e. resynthesizing a sequence of randomly-spaced audio samples such that they occur at a regular spacing or "grid."
 And I expect that newer/better models could do as well or better, especially models based on transformers, which are "differentiable way to do alignment" (as said by Lucas Kaiser, co-author on "Attention is All You Need" and "Reformer" papers).
 Recent work by Christian Steinmetz & Josh Reiss, and others around the world, also present interesting candidates for viable models.

 ## Hypothesis
 It seems likely that transformer-based models would outperform purely convnet-based models, however if one were to add a positional encoding scheme (e.g. via extra audio channels) then purely convnet-models might do fine.